Branch Davidians

 In 1981, a young man named Vernon Howell, later known as David Koresh, came to Mount Carmel and studied biblical prophecy under Lois Roden.
 By 1983, Howell (Koresh) had gained a group of followers that separated from Lois' organization to form "The Davidian Branch Davidian Seventh Day Adventist Association".
 Meanwhile, Lois continued to operate the Branch Davidian Seventh Day Adventist Association from Mt.
 Carmel Center near Waco.
 Koresh's group and the Branch Davidians (Lois's group) were two separate organizations with different leaders, names, and locations from 1983.
 It was not until 1987, after Lois died, that Koresh filed a document claiming to be the president of the Branch Davidian Seventh Day Adventist Association.
-Koresh and followers, further, went to Mt.
+Koresh and followers went to Mt.
 Carmel center, engaging in a shootout with George Roden that eventually resulted in Koresh's group occupying the land.
 These actions are regarded by Branch Davidians who remained loyal to Lois Roden as an act of identity theft against them.

 Koresh's leadership ended at the Waco siege of 1993, a fifty-one–day standoff between the sect and federal agents.
 Four agents of the U.S. Bureau of Alcohol, Tobacco, and Firearms (ATF) and two residents were killed by the sect during the initial raid, while four sect members were killed by ATF agents on February 28, 1993.
-Seventy-six members of Koresh's group, including many children, died in a fire that erupted during the siege on April 19, 1993.
+Seventy-five members of Koresh's group, including many children, died in a fire that erupted during the siege on April 19, 1993.